Prophetic Visions: Through a Glass Darkly

 Is it true that Muslims sealed the gate and established the cemetery in front of it in order to prevent the Jewish Messiah from entering through it?

 More or less.
-When the Ottoman Sultan, Suleiman I, learned that Jews and Christians expected the Jewish Messiah to be led onto the Temple Mount by the Prophet Elijah, he ordered that it be permanently sealed, in 1541 BC.
+When the Ottoman Sultan, Suleiman I, learned that Jews and Christians expected the Jewish Messiah to be led onto the Temple Mount by the Prophet Elijah, he ordered that it be permanently sealed, in AD 1541.
 Knowing that Elijah would not defile himself by passing through a cemetery, he ordered that one be established outside the Gate.
 Later, plague victims were buried in a mass grave at the foot of the Gate.

 Is it true that Jesus entered Jerusalem through this gate on the first Palm Sunday?